-Being a student of English Literature and Language, I had a short collection of books and I started reading 4/5 pages everyday.
-After a month, I discovered that the habit led me to read 10/15 pages, then 25/30 pages everyday, even though I wasn’t keep a record of it.
+Being a student of English Literature and Language, I had a short collection of books and I started reading 4/5 pages every day.
+After a month, I discovered that the habit led me to read 10/15 pages, then 25/30 pages every day, even though I didn’t keep a record of it.
 Later I found out, reading became my best friend.
 I hope to continue this till death!

 Now, the question that you are fighting with right now is ‘Which book should I read first and will this be beneficial for my IELTS Reading?”

 Just pick a book and start reading!
 It can be your nephew/niece’s 5th grade Cambridge Primary English book.
 Don’t be shy if you have problems with reading.
 Children’s books are the best way to start as they have very easy grammar structures.